Editor’s note: Actuality, a joint podcast between Quartz and Marketplace, recently devoted an episode to this topic.

 US-based Transparency Market Research estimates that people across the world spent almost $16 billion on contraceptives in 2013.
 Roughly two-thirds of that was on contraceptive devices, including condoms, implants and intrauterine devices (IUDs, or ‘coils’).
 Meanwhile, the IMS Institute for Healthcare Informatics estimates that in 2014 the world spent $100 billion on cancer drugs, and that figure has been growing at 6.5 per cent per year.
 Contraceptive drug expenditure is set to grow at just 1.3 per cent a year.
 Add to this the risk of getting sued, and the continued belief that men won’t take a contraceptive pill, and Coelingh Bennink believes no drug company will get involved.
 “This is a task for public organizations,” he says.

-It’s a disastrous world to develop drugs in.
 The WHO continues to fulfil this role – but it too has hit problems.
 In 2011, another progestogen–testosterone trial on over 200 couples, run by the WHO and the non-profit research organisation CONRAD, was stopped early.
 CONRAD announced two serious adverse events as the reason, although full details are still to be published.

 Yet Anderson, who helped run the WHO–CONRAD trial, points out that some researchers are already offering the method to men outside of trials, and even using it on themselves.
 For him, the biggest obstacles are not scientific.
 “Getting male fertility down to acceptable levels is difficult but not impossible, and there have been many years of experience of how to do that,” he says.
 “What the field has really lacked is a champion with lots of money and enthusiasm.
 Thereafter you get industrial involvement.”